Buckingham Palace, London

 Visit royal quarters and beautiful gardens at elegant Buckingham Palace

 Rated 3.5/5 (based on 10 reviews )

 Buckingham Palace (London)

-Buckingham Palace London is currently the working headquarters of the monarchy where the Queen carries out all her ceremonial and official duties.
+Buckingham Palace in London is currently the working headquarters of the monarchy where the Queen carries out all her ceremonial and official duties.
 Being one among the few working royal palaces, this place in London is open to people for almost 20 hours every day during the summer.
-On a Buckingham Palace visit, people can check out royal quarters, lush gardens, art galleries, and more.
+During their visit to Buckingham Palace, people can check out royal quarters, lush gardens, art galleries, and more.
 Located in the city of Westminster, the astounding palace is often a focal point for royal hospitality and state occasions.